 Reading regularly at home has a significant impact on your child’s confidence and learning.
 At Marlfields we recognise this and children are rewarded for reading at home by being given the opportunity to win a prize by entering the class reading raffle, a ticket is given for 3 parent signatures in their reading record books.
 Please support your child by listening to them read and signing their books.
 Signatures can also be gained from joining us at the “Munch & Crunch with the Reading Bunch” session held every morning from 8.15-8.50am in the Studio.
 Everyone is welcome so come along and gain a signature from the adults who will be there to support you.

 Our reading challenge raffle takes place every Monday during our Celebration assembly.

 We will be raising money this year to support all classes bus costs for trips thus making it cheaper for families when we send for contributions.
-This has been the choice of the children themselves as the fund raising scheme for 2017/8.
+This has been the choice of the children themselves as the fund raising scheme.